deas/argocd-conductr/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-First things first:
+Some opinions first:

 - YAML at scale is ... terrible.
+Unfortunately, there is no way around.
-- CI/CD usually horrible DX : “.. it’s this amalgamation of scripts in YAML tied together with duct tape.”
+- CI/CD usually comes with horrible DX : “.. it’s this amalgamation of scripts in YAML tied together with duct tape.”
 - Naming ... is hard
-- Beware of Magic 🎩🪄🐰 (e.g. ArgoCD monitor apply)
+- Beware of Magic 🎩🪄🐰 (e.g. Argo CD helm release changes when Prometheus CRDs become available)
 - Beware of helm shared values or kustomize base.
-We deploy usually deploy main and shared bits kick in on all envs.
+We deploy `main` and shared bits kick in on all environments.
-- Refs: Pin or Float?
+- Versions/Refs: Pin or Float?
+It depends.
+We should probably pin things in critical environments and keep things floating a bit more in others and propagate frequently.

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.